Impact

 Risk and Exploitability

 The assigned CVSS score of 6.3 indicates moderate severity.
-No EPSS score is available, and the issue is not listed in the CISA KEV catalog, implying limited known exploitation.
+The EPSS score of 0.00084 shows a very low likelihood of exploitation, and the issue is not listed in the CISA KEV catalog, implying limited known exploitation.
 The likely attack vector requires the attacker to be able to reach the OpenClaw server through a misconfigured reverse‑proxy or local routing path that the application accepts without authentication, allowing the delivery of an unauthenticated webhook event to the BlueBubbles endpoint.

 OpenCVE Enrichment